 Working with hierarchies

 Hierarchies are tree structures of content items that can be used to represent everything from product categories, to store locations or site navigation.
 We've made it easy to work with hierarchies in Dynamic Content and you create and edit hierarchies in the same way that you work with other content, with a few differences.
-On this page we'll provide an overview of how you create, edit and publish hierarchies.

 Creating a hierarchyLink copied!